 Step Two (3-4 minutes, graded):

-- Present course information from a syllabus provided ahead of time
+- Present course information from a syllabus provided to you ahead of time

 - Answer student questions about that information

-For the second section, we will provide you with a syllabus typical of a class you might be a TA for before the day of microteaching, just as you would have your syllabus before the first day of class.
-If you have any questions about the material you are to present, be sure to contact the ELI staff to assure you understand your responsibility for this segment.
+For the second section, we will provide you with a highlighted syllabus typical of a class you might be a TA for before the day of microteaching, just as you would have your syllabus before the first day of class.
+If you have any questions about the material you are to present, be sure to contact the ELI staff (ELI@ucmercedmedu) to assure you understand your responsibility for this segment.
 Be sure that your presentation covers the highlighted information on the syllabus.
 You should expect that the questioners might ask for clarification of a point, just as an undergraduate would if you were teaching.
 Your ability to handle the students' questions - even ones you don't know the answers to - will contribute to your overall score.
 If a question does not relate to the information you have in the syllabus, it will be acceptable to make up an answer (e.g., a professor’s phone number or office hours).

 Step Three (7-8 minutes, graded):